Why study psychology at Edinburgh?

-- Psychology at Edinburgh ranks 2nd in the UK and 20th in the world (Times Higher Education – World University Rankings 2018 by subject: psychology).
+- We're ranked 3rd in the UK and 16th in the world for psychology (THE World University Rankings by subject 2021).

 - Our Single Honours Psychology degree and most of our joint degrees at Edinburgh are accredited by the British Psychological Society enabling you to go on to further professional training.

 - The University's reputation with employers stands at an impressive 86.5% (QS World University Rankings 2018).